 Ideal for the collector of the very best surviving officer's swords of WW2.

 A rare 1937 pattern Kai Gunto, with a fine signed blade.
 With all it's original gilded mounts and fittings, with near mint conserved dark brown ishime stone lacquer saya.
 Traditional pattern naval style flattened knot battle-wrap ito over black samegawa.
-The blade is absolutely near perfect and near flawless, with only a some very small surface stains, with all it's original finish, and fully signed tang {yet to be translated}.
+The blade is absolutely near perfect and near flawless, with all it's original finish, and fully signed tang.
 It has its original naval pattern ‘rising sun’ tachi tsuba with twin large seppa dai.
 This sword would, effectively, be near impossible to upgrade if you wanted the best possible available, regulation, deluxe grade tachi sword, as commissioned by a Japanese naval officer in WW2, in absolutely superb, conserved, condition.
 Only the tsuba has signs of old storage marks.
-Effectively, it is just like the day it was surrendered in 1945 apart from some very light natural service age wear.
+Effectively, it appears just like the day it was surrendered in 1945 or better

 Brown lacquer sayas are rare for naval swords, with black the most commonly found colour, although, a brown polished rayskin option was popular, but a very expensive option at the time, though a brown lacquer finish, with a single belt mount, finish is rarely seen.